Dresden: Too Good to be Real

 Information in Oxford English

-On this day, two ladies in their 50s are explaining things to British and American visitors in excellent Oxford English around the Frauenkirche, which used to be a pile of rubble after the war, until it was rebuilt after the reunification of Germany.
+On this day, before the Corona crisis, two ladies in their 50s are explaining things to British and American visitors in excellent Oxford English around the Frauenkirche, which used to be a pile of rubble after the war, until it was rebuilt in post-reunification times.

 Three German-speaking tourist groups are on the move as well.
 One of the young guides sounds very intellectual.
 Maybe he just came out of one of the many colleges here.
-A lady who looks like she might be both German and Japanese is explaining things to a rather large Japanese group at the Procession of Princes.
+A lady is explaining things to a rather large Japanese group at the Procession of Princes.
 Most members of her herd are pointing their iPhone cameras at that truly fascinating mural.

 Sightseeing Makes People Hungry